WashU Continuing & Professional Studies (CAPS) offers two different Associate in Arts (AA) programs for pre-nursing students:

-The Associate in Arts (AA) in Pre-Nursing provides the opportunity for students to complete the prerequisites required to continue on to a Bachelor of Science in Nursing (BSN) program while earning an associate's degree.
-The pre-nursing curriculum provides students with an ideal foundation for their professional studies: strong communication skills, practical analytical and problem-solving abilities, an appreciation for complex ethical questions, and an introduction to human sciences.
-Students who complete this course sequence will be well equipped to continue on to a variety of clinical nursing (BSN) programs.
-Students should consult the requirements of the BSN program they wish to attend to ensure that any specific requirements are met.
+The Associate in Arts (AA) in Pre-Nursing provides the opportunity for modern learners to complete the prerequisites required to continue on to a Bachelor of Science in Nursing (BSN) program while earning an associate's degree.
+The pre-nursing curriculum provides learners with an ideal foundation for their professional studies: strong communication skills, practical analytical and problem-solving abilities, an appreciation for complex ethical questions, and an introduction to human sciences.
+Individuals who complete this course sequence will be well equipped to continue on to a variety of clinical nursing (BSN) programs.
+Applicants should consult the requirements of the BSN program they wish to attend to ensure that any specific requirements are met.
+The AA in Pre-Nursing requires at least 6 units of transferable credit for admission, and it is only available to WashU employees or members of our partner programs.
 This program is offered either fully or mostly online.

-Note: Students in the AA in Pre-Nursing program fulfill the same general education requirements as students in the AA degree program, but with some preselected courses.
+Note: Learners in the AA in Pre-Nursing program fulfill the same general education requirements as students in the AA degree program but must complete certain preselected courses.

 Basic Requirements: 15 units